-Contributions - Each year, participants may contribute 1% to 75% of their eligible compensation on a salary deferral basis subject to limitations specified in the Internal Revenue Code of 1986, as amended (the "Code").
+Contributions - Each year, participants may contribute 1% to 75% of their eligible compensation on a salary deferral basis.
 A participant may designate all or a portion of his/her pre-tax contribution as a Roth contribution.
 Participants may also contribute 1% to 75% of their eligible compensation on an after-tax basis.
 Combined after-tax, Roth, and pre-tax contributions may not exceed 75% of eligible compensation.
+All contributions are subject to applicable limitations specified in the Internal Revenue Code of 1986, as amended (the "Code").

-Employees who are hired or rehired into covered nonagreement service on or after October 1, 2008, and effective January 1, 2022, transferees into covered nonagreement service will automatically become participants.
+Employees who are hired or rehired into covered nonagreement service on or after October 1, 2008, and effective January 1, 2022, transferees into covered nonagreement service are automatically enrolled in the Plan.
 These employees are treated as having elected to contribute 6% of their eligible compensation on a salary deferral basis subject to limitations specified in the Code, unless they affirmatively elect otherwise.
-Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
+Participants who will attain age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Prior to 1987, the Plan provided for payroll-based and tax reduction act employee stock ownership plan contributions ("PAYSOP/TRASOP").
-Except with respect to Post-2017 Covered Employees (as described below), Union Pacific contributes to the Plan an amount equal to 50% of the participant's combined pre-tax, Roth, and after-tax contributions that are not in excess of 6% of the participant's eligible compensation for the payroll period.
-Effective January 1, 2018, for each participant who on or after January 1, 2018, is (i) hired or re-hired into covered nonagreement service or (ii) transferred to covered nonagreement service ("Post-2017 Covered Employees"), the amount Union Pacific contributes to the Plan is an amount equal to 100% of the participant's combined pre-tax, Roth, and after-tax contributions that are not in excess of 6% of the participant's eligible compensation for the payroll period.
-In addition, effective January 1, 2018, the Corporation will contribute to the Plan, on behalf of each Post-2017 Covered Employee, a non-elective contribution ("NEC") in an amount equal to 3% of such participant's annual base salary earned while the participant is a Post-2017 Covered Employee, regardless of whether the participant elects to contribute any amount of their own compensation to the Plan.
-The 3% contribution amount will be contributed annually following the end of the applicable Plan year and is conditioned on the Post-2017 Covered Employee being in covered nonagreement service on the last day of the applicable Plan year, unless covered nonagreement service ends before the last day of the Plan year as a result of the participant's death or retirement during such Plan year.
+Except with respect to Post-2017 Covered Employees (as described below), Union Pacific contributes to the Plan an amount equal to 50% of the participant's combined pre-tax.
+Roth, and after-tax contributions that are not in excess of 6% of the participant's eligible compensation for the payroll period.
+Effective January 1, 2018, for each participant who on or after January 1, 2018, is (i) hired or re-hired into covered nonagreement service or (ii) transferred to covered nonagreement service ("Post-2017 Covered Employees"), Union Pacific contributes an amount equal to 100% of the participant's combined pre-tax, Roth, and after-tax contributions that are not in excess of 6% of the participant's eligible compensation for the payroll period.
+In addition, effective January 1, 2018, Union Pacific contributes to the Plan, on behalf of each participant who is a Post-2017 Covered Employee, a non-elective contribution ("NEC") in an amount equal to 3% of such participant's annual base salary earned while the participant is a Post-2017 Covered Employee, regardless of whether the participant elects to contribute any amount of their own compensation to the Plan.
+The 3% contribution amount is contributed annually following the end of the applicable Plan year and is conditioned on the Post-2017 Covered Employee being in covered nonagreement service on the last day of the applicable Plan year, unless covered nonagreement service ends before the last day of the Plan year as a result of the participant's death or retirement during such Plan vear.